Skip to Main Content

 Nursing and Allied Health Source

 Click on the tab for Advanced Search.
 Look for Search Options underneath the search boxes.
-Scroll down to Document Type and select the checkbox for Evidence-Based Healthcare
+You can scroll down to Document Type and select the checkbox for Evidence-Based Healthcare

 PubMed/Medline

 From the Library's databases, under Title Listing, select PubMed (Medline).
-Use the NLM search, which contains links to available articles.
 (Not all are available from JSU.
 You will still have to check the catalog for journal access at times.)
 In the center of the page, under the heading PubMed Tools, click on Clinical Queries.
 Type in your search terms, connected by AND, to narrow the search.
 Results are displayed in three columns.
 Or type your search terms in the box at the top of page, click Search, then narrow the search by selecting filter(s), such as Systematic Reviews, on the left sidebar under Article Types.

 Tips for Searching